When: Wednesday, April 27th from 2:00 am to 3:00 am

 If you receive one of these emails, please ignore and delete it.
-If you clicked on the link in the email you should change your passphrase immediately.
+If you clicked on the file you should scan your computer using your antivirus program (Symantec Endpoint Protection) and change your passphrase immediately.

 Reminder: ITCS reminds the campus to avoid e-mail scams, hoaxes and Phishing schemes circulating on the Internet and to not provide their password in response to such emails.
 Scams purporting to be from East Carolina University, Service Helpdesk, ECU IT, ECU Helpdesk, the Web Master, Webmail, the IRS, Your Financial Institution, etc. are bombarding e-mail mailboxes.
 Although IronPort blocks the majority of such e-mails, some scams successfully reach your e-mail mailbox.